MCT-master/mct-master.github.io/_posts/2022-04-02-aleksati-5g-nmp.md

 For NMPs, our go-to AV transmission software is [LoLa](https://lola.conts.it) (Low Latency AV STreaming System).
 This high-end application was developed at the Trieste Conservatory (Italy) in collaboration with GARR, the Italian Research and Academic Network.
 To provide ultra-low latency, Lola requires high-end GPU-equipped PCs, soundcard with very stable ASIO drivers (that support buffer sizes of 32 and 64 samples), and specialized [Ximea video cameras](https://www.ximea.com/en/products/cameras-filtered-by-sensor-types/mq013mg-e2).

 In addition to Lola, we used the JACK2 and [JackTrip](https://www.jacktrip.org) bundle as our secondary software.
 JackTrip is another popular audio transmission application developed by CCRMA at Stanford University (USA).
-JackTrip is audio-only allows to use wider range of soundcards, and can work with large buffer size, with are bad for latency but essential to tolerate more unstable connections and network jitter.
+JackTrip is audio-only and accomodates a wider range of soundcards and buffer sizes.
+This is "bad" for latency optimization but essential to tolerate more unstable connections and network jitter.

 # Experiments